 WHAT WE PROVIDE

 Like most manufacturers, Avalon & Tahoe suffered through the downturn in the economy, but the company has returned stronger than ever.
 In 2009, the company cut its staff to 70 and sold less than a thousand boats.
 Wolf feels that 2019 will be another record year of sales and profits with sales of 3800+ high-quality boats built by 400+ dedicated employees.
 The company sells through a network of 250 dealers located throughout the U.S. and Canada with a few more dealers overseas.
 Avalon & Tahoe’s product line consists of 110 standard floorplan offerings ranging from 14 to 27 feet in length.
 The company also does a lot of customization depending on the consumer’s unique needs and desires.
 To keep it all straight, the company puts a great deal of focus on its information systems, BOM’s, job travelers, and engineering drawings.

 Over the last several years, Avalon & Tahoe has concentrated on vertically integrating its operations.
-The company’s three buildings together have 120,000 square feet of manufacturing space on a 25-acre campus in Alma, where it fabricates the bulk of the components for its pontoon boats.
+The company’s four buildings together have over 300,000 square feet of manufacturing, warehouse, and truck loading facilities on a 25-acre campus in Alma, where it fabricates the bulk of the components for its pontoon boats.